-Ovarian cysts may occur in females of all ages but are most common between puberty and menopause.
-Some fluid-filled sacs develop during the normal menstrual cycle (period).
-These cysts often go undiagnosed or will dissolve on their own.
-They are typically small (approximately 2 to 20 mm), but they can grow larger.
+Ovarian cysts may occur at any age but are most common between puberty and menopause.
+Some cysts, or fluid-filled sacs, develop during a girl’s normal period.
+Often, they go undiagnosed or will dissolve on their own.
+In most cases, ovarian cysts are tiny, but they can grow larger in some circumstances.

 What are the different types of Adolescent Ovarian Cysts?